Context-Selective State Space Models: Feedback is All You Need: Extended Derivations for COFFEE

 Expanding the exponential in Equation (\ref{for:model_not_expanded}) around $\Delta_i(k)=0$ gives

 which simplifies to

 In S6, the matrices $B(k), C(k)$ are shared across all subsystems and depend on the input embedding.
 However, after discretization, the effective input-to-state mapping:

 involves $A^{(i)}$, making it inherently feature-specific.
-This motivates assigning each subsystem its own time-invariant matrices $B^{(i)}$ and $C^{(i)}$.
+This motivates assigning each subsystem its own time-invariant matrix $B^{(i)}$.
+We additionally assign feature-specific $C^{(i)}$ to maintain symmetry in the model.
 We therefore equip each subsystem with feature-specific $B^{(i)}$ and $C^{(i)}$, both time-invariant.\footnote{Time variation arises solely through $\Delta_i(k)$.} This yields:

 where $B^{(i)} \in \mathbb{R}^n$ is a column vector, $C^{(i)} \in \mathbb{R}^n$ a row vector, and $A^{(i)} \in \mathbb{R}^{n\times n}$ diagonal.
 Since (\ref{for:our_model_only_lin}) is derived via Taylor expansion, the model is accurate if the $\Delta_i(k)$ remain small.
 Following S6, we set